 In addition to the traditional 3"x6" tile, you can purchase subway tile in the following sizes:

 In the image below, you see Medley Grey, a 2"x5" high-gloss glazed porcelain subway tile.

-Next, you see Linen Dusk Shadows, a 3x12 glass wall tile with strong surface texture that suggests linen.
+Next, you see Linen Dusk Shadows, a 3x12 glass wall tile with a strong surface texture that suggests linen.

 Speaking of traditional bricks, here' s Chicago in color Chicago, a 4x8 glazed porcelain tile that brings to mind old brick installations from the South Side, State Street and Wrigley Field.

 This next item is Longitude in color Deep Midnight, a 4x16 high-gloss tile with considerable surface texture.
 That's quite a stretch from the traditional smooth 3x6 subway tile...